sarah-farag/ETL-postgres/README.md

 ***
 A startup compnay 'Sparkify ', has been collecting data regarding songs and log activity for their users, they want to analyze this data to find what are the users listening to.

-The data is saved in a directory in the format JSON for both the user activity log and the meta data on their songs, this is hard to queny on or analyze,
+The data is saved in a directory in the format JSON for both the user activity log and the meta data on their songs, this is hard to queny on or analyze.

 # How To Run
 ***